 - Spaghetti Bridge

-Google Classroom is a web app designed to provide one “dashboard” that allows the teacher and the student to consolidate the use other Google education applications such as Google Docs (for creating documents), Google Sheets (for creating spreadsheets), or Google Slides (for creating presentation) among many other educational web applications.
+Google Classroom is designed to provide one “dashboard” that allows the teacher and the student to consolidate the use of other educational applications such as Google Docs (for creating documents), Google Sheets (for creating spreadsheets), or Google Slides (for creating presentation) among many other web applications.
 It also “facilitates a paperless communication” between teachers and students and streamline “educational workflow”.
 Google Classroom allows me, the teacher, to create classes, post assignments, organize folders, and view work in real-time.
 Additionally, it allows the students to submit assignments, collaborate on projects, and on occasion, work on on-line teacher created tests and assessments.

 For example, students can begin their work by viewing an assignment and opening a document with just one-click.
 When students do this, the teacher can have a real-time view of the students’ progress and can offer feedback as they work on their assignment.
 Students can also each have their own Google Drive folder that allows students and teachers and parents perpetual access to previous work/assignment.